WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 # look at the other end of the file using tail
 $ sort genome_2.bed | tail

-# To sort the contents of a BED file on position, type the following command.
+# To sort the contents of a BED file on a particular column, we can specify that using the "-k" flag.
 $ sort -k 2 -n genome_2.bed

 ```
 - The *sort* command can sort by multiple columns e.g. 1st column and then 2nd column by specifying successive -k parameters in the command.
 - Why not have a look at the manual for sort to see what these options do?